 Another agency in our neck of the woods went under this month.
-It had all the characteristics of a great agency – talented leadership, a world-class team of dedicated employees, a beautiful location downtown, and impeccable branding online with a premiere publication.
+It had all the characteristics of a great agency – talented leadership, a world-class team of dedicated employees, a beautiful downtown location, and impeccable branding online with a premiere publication.
 They had proven internal processes that would target and attain traffic and drive that traffic to their clients.
 But it still went under.

-Our agency, DK New Media, has been at this for 7 years.
-I joke (despite it not being that funny), that this is my 7 year startup.
-I've let the agency happily consume my life.
-We've had dramatic ups and downs in that time.
-The highest highs were jetsetting throughout the globe investigating marketing technology companies for investors.
+I launched my agency 7 years ago.
+I joke (despite it not being that funny), that this is my 7-year startup.
+I’ve let the agency happily consume my life.
+We’ve had dramatic ups and downs in that time.
+The highest highs were jet-setting throughout the globe investigating marketing technology companies for investors.
 The lowest lows were laying off staff, not taking a salary, and still owing taxes.

 We’re still around today but I can’t pinpoint why one agency with so much talent would be gone and we’re still going strong.
 Perhaps much of it is that failure is simply not an option.
 Another is that we have never gotten complacent in developing a process and selling it to the masses.
 We’re an agile shop that follows a framework (below), but always builds out custom solutions based on the gaps and opportunities our clients have.

 The irony is that everything you read online is how easy it is.
 The lists, the infographics, the ebooks, the platforms… everyone wants to tell you how easy it is to market and sell your products online.
 It’s not easy and it never has been.
 And the pace at which technology is assisting our decisions is barely keeping pace with the array of channels, mediums, and customer demands.